pswilde/nemini/README.md

 * Header and Footer can be applied to each page

 ## Installation
+Nemini can be installed in a variety of ways.
+The processes below set Nemini up in such a way that it should almost 'just work'™ (i.e. copy folders system-wide, create nemini user, create systemd service, etc.)

 ### Arch Linux
 Nemini is available in the AUR and can be installed via yay or your desired AUR package manager
 ```sh